go-i2p/go-pkginstall/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.# go-pkginstall
+See the LICENSE file for more details.